Roger Williams (pianist): Biography

-In 1955 Williams recorded "Autumn Leaves", the only piano instrumental to reach #1 on Billboards popular music chart.
-It sold over two million copies, and was awarded a gold record.
+In 1955 Williams recorded "Autumn Leaves", the only piano instrumental to reach No. 1 on Billboards popular music chart.
+It sold over two million copies and was awarded a gold record.
 In 1966 he had another Top Ten hit with the song "Born Free" from the motion picture soundtrack.
 His other hits include "Near You", "Till", "The Impossible Dream", "Yellow Bird", "Maria", and "The Theme from Somewhere in Time" which was part of the film's music score.
 Billboard magazine ranks him as the top-selling piano recording artist in history, with 21 gold and platinum albums to his credit.
 Williams was known as the "Pianist to the Presidents", having played for nine US Presidential administrations, beginning with Harry S. Truman – who requested Bach and Ravel, then played his own version of the Chopin waltz.
 His last White House performance was in November 2008 for a luncheon hosted by First Lady Laura Bush.

 On his 75th birthday, Williams performed his first 12-hour piano marathon.
-He performed marathons at the Steinway Hall in New York City and the Nixon, Carter, and Reagan Presidential Libraries.
+He performed marathons at the Steinway Hall in New York City, and the Nixon, Carter, and Reagan Presidential Libraries.
 Williams and Carter were born on the same date and celebrated their mutual 80th birthdays together at the Carter Center when Williams played his marathon there.
-Williams was a Steinway Artist and was awarded their "Steinway Lifetime Achievement Award."
-His Steinway & Sons "Roger Williams Limited Edition Gold Steinway" piano was designed by Steinway in his honor.
+Williams was a Steinway Artist and was awarded the "Steinway Lifetime Achievement Award."
+The Steinway & Sons "Roger Williams Limited Edition Gold Piano" was designed to honor the pianist.
 This grand piano was on tour for public display and entertainment during 2007–2008.
 In 2010, Williams was inducted into the Hit Parade Hall of Fame.